Champion 201120 - 3650/4650W Dual Fuel Inverter Generator With Electric Start

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.

-Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Champion 201120 ships with supplementary accessories: oil, dual port USB adapter, tool kit, funnel and propane hose.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Champion 201120 also includes several accessories: oil, dual port USB adapter, funnel, tool kit and propane hose.
 An official storage cover is also available, as a separate purchase.

 Product Video